19thebest/vgc/README.md

 # Introduction

+The purpose of this project is to understand the trends in the video game sales data over the years.
+This project also examines the sales data of long running video game series to determine if the newer titles perform better than the older titles in terms of sales.

-We would like to analyse the data for video game sales.
-The video game sales dataset was downloaded from Kaggle.
-The dataset was scrapped from vgchartz.com.
+The video game sales dataset was downloaded from [Kaggle](https://www.kaggle.com/gregorut/videogamesales).

-First and foremost, the required libraries will be imported.
-We then use pandas read the csv file.

 # Importing and cleaning data